cucapra/hb-examples/README.md

 The examples are arranged in order of increasing complexity:

 - `noop`: Just execute a function on the device that does literally nothing at all.
 - `add`: Add together two integers passed via DRAM.
-Shows how to "malloc" space on the device, "memcpy" input data into this space, and copy outputs back out from the device.
+Shows how to "malloc" space on the device, "memcpy" input data into this space, pass arguments to device-side functions, and copy outputs back out from the device.